rendner/py-plugin-dataframe-viewer/plugin/docs/GENERATE_TEST_DATA_AUTOMATED.md

 The generated files are created under `src/test/resources/generated/<pandas_x.y>/...`.

 ## Verify Changes
-Check if all changes are as expected.
+Check if all changes are as expected by inspecting the local changes in the IntelliJ `Commit´ tool window.
 Not all changes may have been intentional.
 If everything is OK, commit the changes.